DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 The goals/steps of this project are the following:
 * The GitHub repo for this project can found [here](https://github.com/DanWang1230/Traffic_Sign_Classifier)
-* Load the data set
+* Load the data set of German traffic signs
 * Explore, summarize and visualize the data set
 * Design, train, and test a model architecture
 * Use the model to make predictions on new images